kashkan10/kashkan10.github.io/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/kashkan10/kashkan10.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the  to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.